PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 runner diagnostics for a root SuperPoint model to prove which spec changes, then run `-cotof` sequentially.

+That checkpoint is now complete.
+The two implementations use the shared differential graph index for producer/consumer lookup and every graph mutation, and synchronize tensor pruning through `LayoutState`.
+Their three adjacent production call pairs were replaced by one ordered transactional runner with stable IDs `layout.singleton_maxpool_binary_cast` and `layout.singleton_nms_maxpool_nhwc`; compatibility wrappers remain the only lowerer owners of the raw symbols.
+Model-only preflight rejects graphs without both Reshape and MaxPool without building index, snapshot, or fingerprint state.
+The binary/cast and strict NMS specs use local topology guards rather than model names or global operation-count thresholds.

+Sequential validation completed with:

+- `6 passed` for singleton success/fan-out, the compact NMS positive-guard prefix, runner ownership, ordered runner diagnostics, and irrelevant- preflight efficiency coverage;
+- an AST mutation audit showing zero raw production calls, exactly three runner calls, and no direct operator deletion/insertion or local producer/consumer-map construction in either implementation;
+- Tier 1 `superpoint.onnx` conversion with both strict specs correctly reported as guard-rejected no-ops in all three positions, followed by `-cotof` with every output compared, `evaluation_pass=true`, and maximum absolute error `1.6666017472743988e-06`;
+- Tier 4 `superpoint_lightglue_end2end_fused_cpu.onnx` conversion with both
+  specs likewise reported as no-ops.
+Its pre-existing `onnxsim` non-zero exit warning remained non-fatal and direct float32/float16 export completed;
+- `1096 passed, 5 deselected, 2 warnings in 141.78s` for the final full direct
+  suite.

+The generated 18 MB Tier 1 and 112 MB Tier 4 output directories and internal metrics files were deleted after recording the results.
+Validation remained single-process and sequential.
+No dependency or TensorFlow import was added.
+The next work unit should begin by rerunning the remaining raw post-lowering family inventory and selecting the next adjacent, independently testable family; do not create a pull request, and commit/push only at a coherent checkpoint.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work